signl4/docs/integrations/node-red/node-red.md

 For handling alert status updates coming from SIGNL4's outbound webhook or for remote actions you can use the "http in" in Node-RED to receive the respective HTTP requests.

+## Node-RED in Production

+[FlowFuse](https://flowfuse.com/) provides an excellent solution for running Node-RED in production environments.
+Discover how it works in [this article](https://flowfuse.com/blog/2025/09/installing-node-red/).

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-iot.png)